diego-tobalina/PancakeSwapPredictionBot/README.md

 # [🔥 UPDATE V2] PancakeSwapPredictionBot & Machine Learning

-## ❌ DO NOT USE THIS BOT, NEW VERSION: https://github.com/xBidi/PancakeSwapBot
+## ❌ DO NOT USE THIS BOT, IMPROVED NEW VERSION: https://github.com/xBidi/PancakeSwapBot

 This bot wins almost every 5 minute BNB-USD option on PancakeSwap Prediction.